Love of the Wild in Tanzania

 Datoga Tribe

 Talented blacksmiths and craftsmen, the industrious Datoga people turn scrap metal into stunning jewelry and precision hunting tools.
-The bracelets are formed to a perfect, pliable consistency so the wearer can pull them apart and close them around their wrist.
+The bracelets are formed to a perfect, pliable consistency so the wearer can close and open them around their wrist.

-Datoga are semi-nomads that descend from another long lineage with a strong warrior tradition.
+Datoga are semi-nomads who descend from another long line of warriors.
 They live in mud huts reinforced with branches.
-In addition to blacksmithing, they tend livestock such as cattle, goats, and sheep.
+In addition to Blacksmithing, they tend livestock, including cattle, goats, and sheep.

 Information about the Datoga Tribe comes from “Africa 101 Last Tribes.”